 IFLA Mailing lists

 Under most circumstances IFLA can provide its Units with mailing lists on topics related to the mandate of IFLA.
 Potentially a large amount of mailing lists with its posts have significant technical resource requirements.
-That is why proposals for lists will have to be addressed on a case-by-case basis in consultation with the host of IFLA's lists, the Institut de l'Information Scientifique et Technique (INIST) in France.
+That is why proposals for lists will have to be addressed on a case-by-case basis.
 The appropriateness of proposed topics will be evaluated by IFLA HQ.

 Starting a Mailing List